onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 Have a scetch about consumption
 Also balls with microplastics - better living through chemistry!
 Aaaaa dramatically cutting your balls open
+    Better living through chemistry!
+And stuff!
+(Look at the camera) Do you like stuff? - we like stuff so much that we’re stuffed with it! - cut balls in half

 Make a connected causal graph and pull one end to show how thay affects the whole - and say that this doesn't even have cycles & feedback in it!
 And if this is after the spinning bananas scene make another scene how causality lifts your bananas with a string - it could be tied to your head